cyrillegin/dragonfly/README.md

 - `npm i` // Only needed if new deps have been added.
 - `npm run build:server:prod` // Only needed if there are server changes
-- `npm run build:client:prod` // Only needed if there are client changes If you run the build:server:prod, you'll need to restart the server.
+- `npm run build:client:prod` // Only needed if there are client changes

+If you run the build:server:prod, you'll need to restart the server.

+If there was a change to the database schema, there's a few handy commands included in the package.json file:

+- `npm run db:up` - runs all of the database migration scripts
+- `npm run db:down` - undos the migration scripts
+- `npm run db:status` - checks to see if you need to run any migrations

 ### Satellite updates